Operator-state correspondence in simple current extended conformal field theories: Toward a general understanding of chiral conformal field theories and topological orders: Asymptotic behaviors from fermionizations

-\begin{enumerate} \item{Assuming the form of the multipoint correlation function of (non-anomalous) simple currents;} \item{Assuming the mode expansion of simple currents and adding a twist to such mode expansion and identifying it to the insertion of semion;} \item{Applying the contraction rule to the simple currents and defining the multipoint semion correlation function consistently.} \end{enumerate} Whereas we concentrate on the Majorana CFT, the above procedures can be applied to general CFTs with $Z_{N}$ simple current \cite{Blumenhagen:1990jv}.
+\begin{enumerate} \item{Assuming the form of the multipoint correlation function of (non-anomalous) simple currents;} \item{Assuming the mode expansion of simple currents and adding a twist to such mode expansion and identifying it to the insertion of semion;} \item{Applying the contraction rule to the simple currents and defining the multipoint semion correlation function consistently.} \end{enumerate} Whereas we concentrate on the Majorana CFT, the above procedures can be applied to general CFTs with $Z_{N}$ simple current \cite{Blumenhagen:1990jv}\footnote{In the simple current extension, one can avoid the nilpotent fusion rule such as $\sigma \times \mu$ by introducing semions.}.

 Firstly, we assume the following established form of CFT correlation function on a complex plane\cite{Ginsparg:1988ui,DiFrancesco:1997nk}

 where we have taken $N$ as an even integer and $\{ z_{i}\}_{i=1}^{N}$ is the complex variable.